Installation

 Testing

-The tests are automatically run when we build packages with conda, but you may try them again on your own machine after installation.
+The tests are automatically run after each change in the main branch on GitHub, but you may try them again on your own machine after installation.
+For this to work, you also need to install the development dependencies, as shown below.

 # Finally, run the tests.